bund Shanghai Restaurant Review, San Francisco

 Green Onion Pancake ($3.95) was thick and very flavorful.
 A very good version of this classic dish.
 In 2010 the quality faded to just ok and very greasy.

 Xiao Long Bao Soup Dumplings ($6.95) came with many with little soup.
 Very sloppy but decent flavor.
-Many other places are better.
+Many other restaurants are better with this popular dish.

 Boiled Chive & Pork Dumplings ($6.50 for 10) were falling apart, terrible, and just a mess.

 bund Shanghai Restaurant took about 15 minutes to get our food, service was ok.
 The food was fair in 2011, making us wonder.
 A dilemna would be to select this against the nice Cantonese food in Chinatown like R&G Lounge and Great Eastern across the street or perhaps Z&Y for spicy Sichuan.
 So many choices!

 If you are in the mood for Shanghainese food in Chinatown, look elsewhere like Little Shanghai in San Mateo.